 Welcome to The Practicing IT Project Manager!
 This site was created as a resource for project managers, program managers, business analysts, and portfolio managers, including those who work in IT departments, those who work for IT solution vendors, and those who offer their services as consultants.
 Students are welcome, but the focus will be on information of value to practitioners of the craft of project management.

 Please comment on the postings you read, and the postings of other readers.
 I ask only that you maintain a civil and professional demeanor.

 Dave holds a BS in Business and an MS in Information Technology, specializing in Project Management.
-He also holds the Project Management Professional (PMP) credential, the Certified Scrum Master (CSM) credential, the Senior Professional in Human Resources (SPHR) credential, and the Certified Employee Benefits Specialist (CEBS) credential.
+He also holds the Project Management Professional (PMP) credential, the Certified Scrum Master (CSM) credential, the Senior Professional in Human Resources (SPHR) credential, the Global Professional in Human Resources (GPHR) credential,and the Certified Employee Benefits Specialist (CEBS) credential.

 Dave Gordon is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 If you’re wondering why there are no pop-ups, banner adds, or other commercial distractions on this site, it’s because I’ve chosen to limit myself to just the small commissions I get from the purchases my visitors make when they click on one of the books mentioned in an article, or those listed in the site’s IT Project Manager Bookstore.